 Together with several UX designers and product owners, we developed a B2B web-based application.
 I started with smaller front-end tasks, working with React.
 Pretty soon I also started working with the backend part of our application.
 This meant working with NodeJS and MongoDB.

 My view on software development expanded as I got the possibility to work on all ends of an application for the first time.
 Again I learned so much and I also think I could expand my skills quickly.

 I think I’ve never used

-Object.entries so much before as at that
+Object.entries so much before as at

-the SCRUM process.
+about the SCRUM process.